|East Point, NJ|

-At the outset of World War II, the East Point Light was darkened, and then discontinued altogether.
+At the outset of World War II, East Point Light was darkened, and then later discontinued altogether.
 The federal government placed the lighthouse on the auction block in 1955, and after bids had been received, the New Jersey Division of Fish, Game, and Wildlife complained that they had not been offered the lighthouse first.
-The government was forced to rescind the sale to the highest bidder and transfer the station to the state of New Jersey.
+The government was forced to rescind the sale to the highest bidder and transfer the station to the State of New Jersey.

 The property was desired by the state not for the lighthouse but for the access to the water at the site.
 The lighthouse was boarded up to deter vandals, but no maintenance was performed on the structure.
-A group of concerned citizens formed the Maurice River Historical Society in February of 1971 to save the lighthouse.
-However, while the group was in negotiations with the state, trespassers started a fire at the lighthouse on July 15, 1971, which destroyed the lantern room, roof, and damaged much of the interior.
+A group of concerned citizens formed the Maurice River Historical Society in February 1971 to save the lighthouse, however, while the group was in negotiations with the state, trespassers started a fire at the lighthouse on July 15, 1971, which destroyed the lantern room, roof, and damaged much of the interior.
 Undeterred by the now much more difficult task, the society raised funds to rebuild the lantern room and roof and even convinced the Coast Guard to reactivate the lighthouse – an event that occurred on July 2, 1980.

-On a clear day, the Miah Maull Shoal Lighthouse can be see offshore near the middle of Delaware Bay.
-The Coast Guard removed the fourth-order lens from Miah Maull in the 1990’s and has promised it to the Maurice River Historical Society once restoration of the interior of the East Point Lighthouse is complete.
-Being "custodian" of the East Point Lighthouse when the pay is so little has always been a thankless undertaking, but the Maurice River Historical Society is doing a commendable job of watching over the lighthouse.
+On a clear day, Miah Maull Shoal Lighthouse can be see offshore near the middle of Delaware Bay.
+The Coast Guard removed the fourth-order lens from Miah Maull in the 1990s and has promised it to the Maurice River Historical Society once restoration of the interior of East Point Lighthouse is complete.
+Being “custodian” of East Point Lighthouse when the pay is so little has always been a thankless undertaking, but the Maurice River Historical Society is doing a commendable job of watching over the lighthouse.